You will need

 Adjust the oven rack to the middle position.

-Press down into the dough with your finger tips to indent the surface, drizzle with olive oil and sprinkle with a little more Seasoning.
+Press into the dough with your finger tips to indent the surface, drizzle with olive oil and sprinkle with a little more Seasoning.

 Top with olives.